NBISweden/workshop-reproducible-research/docs/schedule.md

     <td>
       <font size="3"> Master your dependencies - environments and reproducibility
       <font size="2"><i><br>
-      - Introduction to the package and environment manager Conda (<a href="https://drive.google.com/file/d/1P-1bVbFx5o3memE4AMHpybaMFUsAkn7G/view?usp=sharing">slides</a>)<br>
+      - Introduction to the package and environment manager Conda<br>
       - Practical tutorial: <a href="../conda/">Conda</a>
     </td>
   </tr>